 - There should be a regulated, adults-only, taxable market for low risk substances like cannabis

-- One in twenty New Zealanders use cannabis medicinally – patients need safe, legal and affordable access (to natural cannabis as well as refined products)
+- One in twenty New Zealanders use cannabis medicinally – people need safe, legal and affordable access (to natural cannabis as well as refined products)

 - It’s election year: we will promote understanding and discussion of sensible cannabis policies including the Green Party, the Cannabis Party and others.

-- There is a review of the offense provisions in the Misuse of Drugs Act 1975 scheduled – we will facilitate submissions, promoting proportionality and innovation.
+- There is a review scheduled of the offense provisions in the Misuse of Drugs Act 1975 – we will be ready to help with submissions, promoting proportionality and innovation.

 - The 26th Annual J Day is Saturday 6 May 2017.
 NORML coordinates nationwide events and supports local organisers with promotion and advice.

-- New Zealand’s first National Medicinal Cannabis Conference – either June or November this year?
-NORML is scoping support and feasibility for this.
+- New Zealand’s first National Medicinal Cannabis Conference – NORML is scoping support and feasibility for this.